DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/1 Configuration/onCellPrepared.md

 The position of a cell's row.

 ---
 This function allows you to customize cells and modify their content.
-The most usual use-cases are the following:
+Common use-cases are as follows:

 - Use CSS to apply styles to a **cellElement**.
 The code below customizes font in a separate cell: